UnrealMultiple/TShockPlugin/AnnouncementBoxPlus/README.en.md

 ```

 ## feedback
-- Priority to ISSUED-> Commonly maintained plug -in library: https://github.com/Controllerdestiny/tshockPlugin
+- Give priority to issued-> jointly maintained plug-in library: https://github.com/Controllerdestiny/TShockPlugin.
-- Two priority: TSHOCK official group: 816771079
+- Second priority: TShock official group: 816771079
-- It may not be seen in a high probability, but it can also be: domestic community trhub.cn, bbstr.net, tr.monika.love
+- You can't see it with a high probability, but you can: domestic communities trhub.cn, bbstr.net, tr. monika.love.